miniBill/witch-awakening/DLCs/TheElementOfDarkness/Companions-Independent.md

 - Sociability: 2
 - Morality: 4

 Francisca, or Fran to her friends, was once a part of a cross-faction task-force dedicated to containing Outsider outbreaks.
 She was a front-line fighter, facing down horrors beyond comprehension, fending off inter-dimensional invasions, saving the world (or at least small parts of it), all that was just another Tuesday to her.
 Unfortunately, even with the greatest care taken, outsider corruption catches up to everyone who interacts with them long enough, and after a particularly brutal fight that left her wounded and overexposed Fran was forced to retire to a quiet and peaceful life before she became fully corrupted.
-Regular meditation and therapy sessions have helped a great deal with the voices, and Fran is confident she'll be completely free of them in time, but for now she's quite happy with her new career making magitech prostheses.
+Regular meditation and therapy sessions have helped a great deal with the voices, and Fran is confident she’ll be completely free of them in time, but for now she’s quite happy with her new career making magitech prostheses.

 ## Companion: Issac Ashwell
 - Cost: 8
 - Race: Neutral
 - Class: Warlock
-- Quote: _*“Please put down the monkey's paw, you would very much regret purchasing it” - Issac addressing a clueless customer.*_
+- Quote: _*“Please put down the monkey’s paw, you would very much regret purchasing it” - Issac addressing a clueless customer.*_
 - Has: Issac has Runes 4, Consortation 3, Necromancy 3, and Psychotics 2
 - Positive: + Has a rotating selection of rare and powerful artifacts
-- Positive: + If he doesn't have it, he can probably find it for you
+- Positive: + If he doesn’t have it, he can probably find it for you
 - Negative: - No friends and Family discount
 - Negative: - Items sold may be every-so-slightly extremely cursed
 - Mixed: +/- Has connections in the magical black-market